min2ha/ukwa-site/content/target/48453/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 17th Jan.
-2017: New Partnership with the EU

 David Davis, Secretary of State for Exiting the EU, updates the House on the Government’s plans for withdrawal.